A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Discussion

-More recently and combining weak lensing measurements, \cite{2021MNRAS.500..432A} reported that at the virial mass of $\sim 10^{13}\msun$, the outer stellar mass profile of massive galaxies at $z\sim0.4$ is in excellent agreement with TNG predictions, whereas at $\sim 10^{14}\msun$, TNG shows excess in the outer stellar mass, though the effect of extended PSF wings \citep[e.g.][]{2019MNRAS.487.1580W} are not carefully corrected.
+Delicated disagreement also exists in the outer stellar haloes and host dark matter haloes between TNG and real observed galaxies. \cite{2020MNRAS.495.4570M} compared a few galaxies from the Dragonfly Nearby Galaxies Survey with TNG mass-matched counterparts, and found that real galaxies have less mass or light at large radii, which they denote as a so-called ``missing outskirts problem".
+The inconsistency might be related to their small sample of nearby galaxies, which is not large enough to achieve good statistical significance, but it might also indicate the necessity of a finer tuning in satellite disruption in TNG.
+More recently and combining weak lensing measurements, \cite{2021MNRAS.500..432A} reported that at the virial mass of $\sim 10^{13}\msun$, the outer stellar mass profile of massive galaxies at $z\sim0.4$ is in excellent agreement with TNG predictions, whereas at $\sim 10^{14}\msun$, TNG shows excess in the outer stellar mass, though the effect of extended PSF wings \citep[e.g.][]{2019MNRAS.487.1580W} is not carefully corrected.
 Moreover, \cite{2020MNRAS.498.5804R} claimed that TNG300 tends to predict $\sim$50\% more lensing signals for red galaxies with $10.2<\log_{10}M_\ast/\msun<11.1$ at a projected distance of 0.6Mpc/h to the galaxy centre.

 At the massive end, the stellar mass and luminosity functions of simulated and observed galaxies often show discrepancies, which might be due to the missing outskirts of observed galaxies below the sky noise level of shallow surveys \citep[e.g.][]{2013ApJ...773...37H,2015MNRAS.454.4027D,2018MNRAS.475.3348H}.
 Such a discrepancy can be significantly reduced after adopting some aperture cuts to simulated galaxies \citep{Pillepich2018}, but does not totally disappear.